How to Change Father’s Attitudes Towards Breastfeeding Through Education

 The intervention study takes place in Tuscaloosa, Alabama.
 The University of Alabama works with DCH Regional Medical Center, where medical students and residents gain clinical experience (The University of Alabama, 2020).
 According to the U.S Census Bureau (2019), with a large college town population, the total population is 209,355, with a median annual household income of $52,000.
 The U.S. Census Bureau (2019) also identifies the community as 64% White, 32% African American, and 4% Hispanic.
 It is estimated that 33% of the population from 2014 to 2018 had a bachelor’s degree or higher (U.S. Census Bureau, 2019).

-The intervention took place in a well-known pediatrician’s office just outside of the University of Alabama Campus.
-The office consists of three board-certified pediatricians, one board-certified physician, two certified registered nurse practitioners, several registered nurses, two of which are International Board-Certified Lactation Consultants (IBCLC).
-The pediatrician that owns this practice is eager for new research and to understand the latest and greatest in medical research.
-He understands the benefits of breastfeeding as it relates to both the mother’s and the infant’s health.
-Once the intervention was presented to the employees at the practice, they were happy to aid in the study hoping that the breastfeeding rates and infant health would improve for their patient population.
-The pediatrician’s office did not require financial support for this intervention study due to COVID-19; it was conducted in a virtual setting, and no additional staff or working hours were needed.
+The intervention occurred in a well-known pediatrician’s office just outside the University of Alabama Campus.
+The office consists of three board-certified pediatricians, one board-certified physician, two certified registered nurse practitioners, and several registered nurses, two of whom are International Board-Certified Lactation Consultants (IBCLC).
+The pediatrician’s office did not require financial support for this intervention study due to its virtual setting as a result of the COVID-19 pandemic.

 Intervention(s)

-Due to COVID-19 restrictions, this intervention was conducted at a pediatrician’s office through a remote setting.
-The intervention consisted of a 30-minute virtual educational video based on the World Health Organization’s Infant and Young Children Feeding Counseling program, and the Iowa Infant Feeding Attitude Scale (IIFAS) was used as a pre-and post-survey for evaluation of the intervention success.
+The intervention consisted of a 30-minute virtual educational video based on the World Health Organization’s Infant and Young Children Feeding Counseling program, and the Iowa Infant Feeding Attitude Scale (IIFAS) was used as a pre-and post-survey to evaluate the intervention success.

 • Session 1: An introduction to infant and young child feeding